Read-The-Question/rtq-review/src/pages/md/papers/bancrofts-school--11-plus--maths--2016--sample-paper-2.md

 \end{aligned}
 $

 We can easily infer the values by using trial and error.
-Lets find out a number that satisfies the above equation.
+Let's find out a number that satisfies the above equation.

 |  a  |          19a + 2        | Multiple of 8 |
 |:---:|:-----------------------:|:-------------:|